primaza/primaza/docs/architecture/agents.md

 * A Service Account for the agent
 * A RoleBinding that binds the ServiceAccount to the Role

+When a Service Binding is created in an application namespace, the Application Agent looks for resources mentioned in its specification.

+Primaza Application Agent runs a dynamic informer for `Application` Resources mentioned in the Service Binding's specification.
+The informer monitors changes to the `Application` matching the Service Binding specifications and updates the Service Binding's status accordingly.

+* If the `Application` Resource mentioned in Service Binding specification is updated or created, the secret referenced by Service Binding resource will be projected into all the matching applications.
+* If the `Application` Resource is deleted and no matching workloads are found in the namespace, then the Service Binding status condition `Reason` is updated to `NoMatchingWorkloads`.

 ## Binding a Service